The Meaning and Rules of Zakat in Islam

 Zakat is important to purify your wealth and support the less fortunate so that they can have a better quality of life.
 It is a way to express your love towards Allah and humanity.
-Visit the Transparent Hands website or reach out if you have any other questions regarding Zakat or want to donate Zakat to help people get quality healthcare free of cost.
+Visit the Transparent Hands website or reach out if you have any other questions regarding this and want to understand Zakat meaning.
+You can also donate Zakat through our website to help people get quality healthcare free of cost.

 Everyone doesn’t need to give Zakat if they don’t meet the above-mentioned criteria.
-Make sure to use the zakat calculator for proper calculation of zakat on the basis of salary, savings, land, jewelry, etc.
+Make sure to use the zakat calculator for proper calculation of zakat on gold, zakat on salary, zakat on savings, zakat on jewelry, zakat on property, etc.

 Can a Mother Give Zakat to Her Son?